BY: Statistics Fundamentals Team

 From F(4, 45) at α = 0.05

 Decision rule: If the model F-statistic ≥ 2.58, at least one of the four predictors significantly explains the variation in sales.
-This appears in regression output as the overall model F-test.

-Example 3Equality of Variance F-Test
+Example 3Equality of Variance F-Test (Two-Tailed)

 Scenario: Test whether two production lines have equal variance.
 Line 1: n1 = 21, Line 2: n2 = 16.
 Use α = 0.05 (two-tailed, so use α/2 = 0.025 per tail).